 Travel Packing Advice

-Our Travel Packing Advice page is jammed full of tips to help the savvy traveler arrive on the scene with
+Our Packing Advice page is jammed full of tips to help the savvy traveler arrive on the scene with

 ~ Travel Light ~

-- Ensure that you have tagged your luggage with your name and contact information (women, put only your first initial(s) and your full last name for safety reasons).
+luggage with your name and contact information (women, put only your

 Inside and Out.